Skip to content

 kind load docker-image myimage:latest --name name-of-your-cluster

-For the AmalthAI platform, you have to upload both the segm_cls_image and the ultralytics/ultralytics:latest-python-export images into the kind cluster.
+For the AmalthAI platform, you have to upload both the segm_cls_image and the ultralytics/ultralytics:latest images into the kind cluster.

 Step 6 - CVAT Installation